leandroberetta/right-lyrics/CONTRIBUTING.md

 # Contributing to Right Lyrics

-## Building the images
+## Building the Images

 The BuildConfig resources are found in [this](builds.yaml) file.

-A Secret named quay-credentials is needed to push the output images to Quay.
+A Secret named rl-quay-credentials is needed to push the output images to Quay.